Play The Game Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Play The Game is 59 minutes (59m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Play The Game (1989) is 59 minutes (59m).
+Directed by Clive Fleury, the film runs for 59 minutes in its complete theatrical version.

 Verdict Summary